-get_weight (index: Union[slice, int, numpy.integer, numpy.ndarray]) → numpy.ndarray Get the importance sampling weight.
+get_weight (index: Union[int, numpy.ndarray]) \rightarrow Union[float, numpy.ndarray] Get the importance sampling weight.

 The "weight" in the returned Batch is the weight on loss function to de-bias the sampling process (some transition tuples are sampled more often so their losses are weighted less).